vimeo/psalm/docs/README.md

   Wherever possible Psalm will run its analysis in parallel to save time.
 Useful for large codebases, it has a massive impact on performance.

 - **Incremental checks**<br />
-  When using the `--diff` command line option, Psalm will only analyse files that have changed *and* files that reference them.
+  By default Psalm only analyses files that have changed and files that reference those changed files.

 ## Example output